2023 Commencement Events and Ceremonies

 - What to Expect: You should plan to spend 15-30 minutes at the fair.
 All students will check in, ensure eligibility to receive regalia, and then proceed through the fair to pick up regalia and connect with information tables for future alumni.

 - Purchasing a Cap and Gown: If you did not order your cap and gown by the Feb.
 19 deadline, there will be caps and gowns to choose from at the Grad Fair.
 Sizes will vary; come early for the best selection.

 - Grad Fair Proxy Request: You should plan to attend the Grad Fair in-person.
 If you have an extenuating circumstance and are unable to attend, you will need to submit a Grad Fair Proxy Request Form by Monday, April 3 at 5:00 p.m. to identify a proxy (this is a friend or family member you’re giving permission to pick up your regalia).
 Your regalia will not be released to your proxy if you have any holds with the college or if you are not on track for graduation.

 After graduation processing has been completed, you will be notified when diplomas are available to pick up in the Registrar's Office free of charge.
 A photo ID is required and all holds with the school must be cleared in order to release your diploma.
 You may also choose to have your diploma mailed to you by completing the Diploma Mailing Request Form.
 To ensure that your diploma arrives safely, all diplomas are mailed via certified mail; there is a $20 fee associated with this service.

 Good Standing Accounts

 Your cap, gown, and diploma will be released only if your account with the college is in good standing.
-Be sure all library, accounting, and parking holds are cleared.
-Also, please remember to complete a loan exit interview before the cap and gown distribution process.
+Be sure all financial and academic holds with the college are cleared.

 Honors are awarded to undergraduate students who complete 60 hours of coursework with letter grades at Westminster and meet the following criteria: